Search

 Hands holding soaked chickpeas in bowl and rinsing them after overnight soaking

-Soaked chickpeas being strained and rinsed before cooking
+Soaked chickpeas being strained and rinsed before cooki

 Should You Soak Chickpeas with Salt or Baking Soda?

-There is debate about whether to salt chickpeas during the soaking process.
-Salt is said to help soften the skin by replacing minerals like calcium and magnesium, leading to more even hydration and fewer split ends.
+There’s debate about whether to salt chickpeas during the soaking process.
+Salt is said to help soften the skin by replacing minerals like calcium and magnesium, leading to more even hydration and fewer split skins.

-However, after testing both methods, I found that unsalted soaks yield a better flavor.
-Salted chickpeas tend to absorb more of the aromatics in the cooking liquid, mellowing out the natural chickpea taste.
-For me, the unsalted soak results in a cleaner, nuttier flavor.
+However, after testing both methods, I found that unsalted soaks taste better.
+Salted chickpeas tend to absorb more of the aromatics in the cooking liquid, which can mute that natural chickpea flavor.
+For me, an unsalted soak delivers a cleaner, nuttier result.

 What about baking soda?
 Some cooks soak chickpeas in baking soda to loosen the skins, which can result in a creamier texture in dishes like hummus.
 I don’t recommend this method during soaking.
-Instead, I’ll show you how to use baking soda during cooking for better control and results.
+Instead, I use a small amount right before cooking (warming soaked chickpeas briefly) for better control and cleaner flavor.

 Three Soaking Methods

 Each of these methods rehydrates dried chickpeas and helps loosen their skins.
-Select the option that suits your schedule.
-Regardless of which one you use, always drain and rinse thoroughly before cooking; this reduces bloating and improves digestibility.
+Choose the option that fits your schedule.

 Overnight Soak (My Preferred Method – Easy & Effective)

-• Rinse and sort 1 pound of chickpeas
+1. Rinse and sort 1 pound of chickpeas.

 Quick Soak (Boil & Rest)